Free Home Repair Assistance for Low-Income & Disabled

 Medically necessary home modifications are tax deductible, potentially saving you money.
 For instance, a disabled person might need ramps, wider doorways, lower kitchen cabinets, rigid flooring, grab bars, etc.

-No credit check flooring financing becomes possible if the spouse of the disabled person has access to a Flexible Spending Account at work.
+Interest-free flooring financing becomes possible if the disabled person’s spouse can access a Flexible Spending Account at work.
 The employer must immediately reimburse any qualifying expense, giving you up to 52 weeks to repay the loan with pre-tax payroll contributions, which reduces exposure to three possible levies.

 1. Federal income taxes